Jabble/tamu-rdm-workshops/modules/making-plans.md

 	- Once you've written a DMP and implemented it, you will often be able to answer the questions with more ease in the future and even reuse portions for other projects.

 ##  What's in a plan?
-- It's hard to know what you should pay attention to and how to manage your data well before having the experience of inefficiencies and failures in data management.
+- It's hard to know what you should pay attention to and how to manage your data before having the experience of inefficiencies and failures in data management.
 - Once you start dealing with your data, the effort needed to adjust practices increases.
-- Creating a Data Managament Plan can help to guide your decision-making in advance, so that you can start with good practices in mind and avoid failures and frustrations.
+- Creating a Data Management Plan can help to guide your decision-making in advance, so that you can start with good practices in mind and avoid failures and frustrations.

 From: https://www.dataone.org/data-management-planning